Prague, Czech Republic

 Sample housing

-- Commute: A 15-minute walk to the IFSA Program Center at Villa Grébovka.
+- Commute: Between 5- to 15-minute walk to the IFSA Program Center at Villa Grébovka.

 - Living space: Apartments for four to six students in older, historic buildings.
-Students share bedrooms with two single-gender students per room.
-Bedrooms include two beds, desks, and storage.
+Two same-gender students share a bedroom with two beds, desks, and storage.
 Residents share bathroom, living space, eating area, and kitchen with oven, refrigerator, dishwasher, and basic utensils.
-Duvet and pillow provided; students provide sheets and towels.
+Duvet, pillow, and fitted sheet provided; students provide top sheet and towels.

 - Meals: No meal plan.
 Students prepare or purchase meals, and often tell us cooking together is a fun, social part of the day.